1 Home Birth Midwives in Kailua, Hawaii: Cost, Insurance & Hospital Backup

 When should I start looking for a midwife in Kailua?

 Start reaching out as early as 8 to 12 weeks.
 Kailua midwives typically limit themselves to 3 to 5 births per month and fill up fast.
 Waiting past 28 weeks significantly narrows your options.
-Use our matching form and we will contact midwives on your behalf.
+Contact midwives directly using the phone numbers in our directory.

 What is the difference between a CPM and a CNM in Hawaii?